Updated 08.04.2025

 You may not recognise it as a crime, but if your husband/partner beats you, treats you disrespectfully and/or harasses you, then you are a victim of domestic violence and you should seek protection.

-If anyone, a stranger or a family member scares you, hurts you, makes you feel bad or touches you in an inappropriate way, you need to seek specialized help.
+If anyone, a stranger or a family member frightens you, hurts you, makes you feel bad or touches you inappropriately, you need specialized help.
 You should not be afraid to report about your circumstance.
 You may seek help from the following people:

 - A doctor/nurse who provides you with medical care